Nursing Internship

 • Support structure available within the selected unit to promote quality of mentoring and bedside instructions.

-Prior to the end of month seven the Nurse Intern will be invited to attend an individualized career pathway planning session with an advisory panel comprising representation from CON and participating hospitals.
+Prior to the end of month seven, the Nurse Intern will be invited to attend an individualized career pathway planning session with an advisory panel comprising representation from CON and participating hospitals.

-A Nurse Intern is expected to explore her career choices before attending the counseling session.
-The advisory panel is expected to provide adequate information about selected area of practice to help the Nurse Intern make an informed career decision.
+The advisory panel is expected to provide adequate information about selected areas of practice to help the Nurse Intern make an informed career decision.

 Information from this session will be utilized to plan for phase two of the program (general or specialized pathway).